gunsodo/tmlcc2021/representation/README.md

 edit directory on line 16 of gen-bag-of-atoms.py and bag-of-atoms.py.
 Running bag-of-atoms.py will generate a csv file containing the 216 epsilon and 216 sigma "bags" with their corresponding atoms.
 Then, run gen-bag-of-atoms to generate a descriptor csv file.

 ## Chemical Motif Density
-edit motif_dict on line 12 and run the code to generate a descriptor csv file.
+edit motif_dict on line 12 of chemical_motif.py and run the code to generate a descriptor csv file.

+## smile converter
+edit `src` on line 10 of convert_smi.py to the .cif folder to generate smile data as a csv file.